 Can you add special effects to iMovie?

-iMovie does have special effects that you can add, but as you'll see in this post, special effects aren't always the answer (especially if you want to keep your videos looking pro!).
+iMovie have several special effects that you can add, but as you’ll see in this post, special effects aren’t always the answer (especially if you want to keep your videos looking pro!).

 Can you use iMovie on a Windows computer?

-Sadly, no. I wish you could because it really is a great program for beginners!
+Sadly, no. iMovie is only for Mac users.
+I wish you could because it really is a great program for beginners!

 How do you edit an iMovie?